VictorAw/Music-Composer/docs/README.md

 Music will be playable through the browser's web audio api.

+### Music Playback

+Each channel in a music track will have an associated `gainNode`, to allow each channel to have its own volumne and to allow channels to be muted.

+Each `Note` in a `Chord` will create an `Oscillator` that will generate the music tone for the note's duration.
+If this proves to be too slow, then an Oscillator pool can be created and oscillators allocated a note when the playback time reaches the note.

 ### Users

 Users are stored in a table in the database and have an associated description to render in the Profile component.
 Each user is connected to their associated Tracks through a join table joining each Track's `composer_id` with the User's `id`.